savannaelbey/BankTechTest/README.md

 ```
 As a customer,
-I want to be able to deposit money into my bank account,
+I want to be able to deposit a specified amount of money into my bank account,
-So that I can sava money.
+So that I can save money.

 As a customer,
-I want to be able to withdraw money from my bank account,
+I want to be able to withdraw a specified amount of money from my bank account,
 so that I can spend money.

 As a customer,